Ludwig Scholars

 Research Team 2

-- Assistant Professor of Neurological Science (in Neurology, the Gertrude H. Sergievsky Center, and the Taub Institute)
+• Associate Professor of Neurological Science (in Neurology and the Gertrude H. Sergievsky Center and the Taub Institute) at the Columbia University Medical Center)

 Caghan Kizil, PhD, MSc